patrickmaynard/symfony-5-docker/README.md

 ### TODOs

-* Install libsodium.
-Right now, the symfony app defaults to plaintext password storage! :-)
+* Install phpunit and other test tools using instructions from here: https://symfony.com/doc/current/testing.html